delta-incubator/delta-dotnet/CONTRIBUTING.md

   - [Build C# Interop](#build-c-interop)
 - [Regenerating API docs](#regenerating-api-docs)

+### Using the dev container
+The devcontainer comes preloaded with all of the requisite dependencies.
+It includes a `Makefile` to generate bindings.
+Use `make generate-bindings` to generate everything.
+Use `make generate-bridge-bindings` for the bridge code.
+Use `make generate-kernel-bindings` for the kernel code

 ### Rebuilding Rust extension and interop layer

 To regen core interop from header, install